 Another quick walking win is using the stairs instead of the escalator or a lift.
 They’re likely to be less crowded so you’ll be staying fit, healthy and safe and minimising your contact with others.

 If possible, you should a try and walk with someone else.
-Ideally this should be with someone from your household or within your social bubble.
-If you choose to walk with a group, remember that gatherings/walks of more than six people should only take place if everyone is exclusively from two households or support bubbles.
+This should be with someone from your household or within your social bubble.

 Not only will you find it more encouraging and motivating to walk with and keep up with your companion, but it’s more fun too.
 You can while away the minutes chatting and catching up about your day.
 Before you know it, you will have hit your target.